 We pulled out of Winnemucca a bit before 0800, and I bought a large coffee at the local Mickey D’s before pulling onto I-80 east.
 It was an absolutely perfect day for driving, including a tailwind much of the day.
 We had breakfast in Dale’s Diner at a rest area around 0900, and around 1300 we stopped at a Mickey D’s for a couple of McFlurries which we called lunch.
 I love ‘em and along with a large coffee they jolt me wide awake when I get sleepy.

 We parked Dale’s Diner for breakfast at a rest area next to this monster 34 wheel, 10 axle, 129,000 lb., 105 ft long rig.
 The driver was a very friendly fellow and I had a short chat with him about the monster he drove.
-He hauls lime in those pneumatic tanks.
-I hauled lime back in the day when I drove; I loaded it near Death Valley and hauled it to Manteca’s Spreckles Sugar plant which is long gone.
+He hauled lime in those pneumatic tanks.
+I hauled lime back in the day when I drove; I loaded it near Death Valley and hauled it to Manteca’s Spreckles Sugar plant which is now long gone.

 It was a beautiful day to drive through Nevada.
 We even had the pleasure of a tail wind most of the drive.